2point718/agi/README.md

-# nn-flaskapp
-Flask Webapp of ANN Projects (this is not a reference implementation)
+# ANN Projects (this is not a reference implementation)

-To run the example in a conda environment
+To run the flask app in a conda environment

 ```bash
 conda create --name nn-flaskapp -y python=3.6